-Some professions are regulated according to Swedish law, which means that it is necessary to have specific certification or authorization to be able work in that profession.
-In this case, you must contact the authority that is responsible for that regulated profession to obtain an authorization.
+Some professions are regulated according to Swedish law, which means that it is necessary to have specific certification or authorisation to be able work in that profession.
+In this case, you must contact the authority that is responsible for that regulated profession to obtain an authorisation.
 For example, you should contact the Swedish National Agency for Education (Skolverket) for teacher certification or the National Board of Health and Welfare (Socialstyrelsen) if you have a medical or nursing diploma.

 A list of regulated professions is available here.

 Please note!
 It is becoming more and more common for employers to ask for criminal records when hiring, especially when hiring for positions in healthcare and school.
 On the Swedish police website you can request criminal records from other EU countries criminal registers.
-Be aware that the procedure might be lenghty!
+Be aware that the procedure might be lengthy!